KarolS/millfork/docs/api/target-platforms.md

     java -jar AppleCommander-1.3.5.jar -p disk_image.dsk FILENAME B 0xc00 < compiler_output.a2

 Creating a bootable disk is beyond the scope of this document.

+### A note about BBC Micro

+The default configuration file puts the start address for the program at $0E00.

+The compiler outputs two files: a raw machine code file without an extension and a `.inf` file with file metadata.
+To use the file, you need to put it on a disk or a disk image.
+You can for example use tools like BBC Disk Explorer.

+After putting it on a disk, the file can be run with:

+    *RUN "FILENAME"

+Currently, multipart BBC Micro programs are not supported.

 ## Adding a custom platform